 We tentatively conclude that there is no easily conceivable analysis of summative agreement that is compatible with the CG-based theory of non-constituent coordination.
 In our view, this is a major embarrassment for the theory since summative agreement is a widely attested phenomenon, having been shown to exist in Western Armenian (Grosz (2015)), Basque (McCawley (1988, p.
 533), citing Rudolf de Rijk), Dargwa (Kazenin (2002)), English (McCawley (1988, p.
 532); Postal (1998, p.
-173); Levine (2001)), French (Mouret (2006)), German (Schwabe (2001); Schwabe and von Heusinger (2001)), Standard Gujarati (Grosz (2015)), Hebrew (Grosz (2015)), Italian (Grosz (2015)), and Russian (Kazenin (2002)).
+173); Levine (2001)), French (Mouret (2006)), German (Schwabe (2001); Schwabe and von Heusinger (2001)),32 Standard Gujarati (Grosz (2015)), Hebrew (Grosz (2015)), Italian (Grosz (2015)), and Russian (Kazenin (2002)).

 Unlike the CG-based account, the HPSG-based theory of RNR and LNR provides a simple way to characterize the phenomenon of summative agreement.
 This has been shown in Yatabe (2003).
 In the theory proposed in that work, when two or more domain objects representing predicates are syntactically left- or right-node-raised together and thus fused together, information as to which synsem objects the predicates have combined with in each conjunct (or, more generally, each phrase that shares the left- or right-node-raised predicate) is collected and stored in the VALENCE values of the newly created domain object, so to speak.
-This process, which produces what might be called phantom coordinate structures inside the VALENCE lists of domain objects, is illustrated in (81).
-Here SYNSEM and VALENCE are abbreviated as ss and vL respectively.
-(The definitions of functions and relations that are needed to implement the proposed analysis are given in Yatabe (2003).)
+This process produces what might be called phantom coordinate structures inside the VALENCE lists of domain objects representing predicates.
+Given such a mechanism, the patterns of grammatical agreement, including the patterns of summative agreement, can easily be captured if grammatical agreement between a predicate and its arguments is formulated in terms of a constraint that is imposed on the relationship between the agreement-related property of a domain object representing a predicate and the items on its VALENCE lists, some of which may be phantom coordinate structures.